 Critical Race Theory Collective

 The Critical Race Theory Collective (CRTc) is an international cohort of LIS professionals and scholars who are interested in CRTc and its multidisciplinary applications.
 Our collective encourages continuous dialogue on CRT in libraries and information studies through our work as an editorial team to publish an annual special issue on race in Education for Information.
 Our vision is to grow a movement of scholar-activists in the LIS field working across international borders to address issues of injustice in our institutions, industries, and communities.

 Intellectual Freedom on Lock Down: Book Banning in US Prisons

 Intellectual freedom is a right frequently denied to people in carceral systems.
-Access to information is a form a privilege and, therefore, power.
-This 2021 Banned Books Week virtual display examines the proliferation prison book banning in its various forms and highlights a small selection of banned books available in the University of Florida Libraries.
+Access to information is a form of privilege and, therefore, power.
+This 2021 Banned Books Week virtual display examines the proliferation of prison book banning in its various forms and highlights a small selection of banned books available in the University of Florida Libraries.
 Click here to view the virtual display

 Digital Collaborations on Black History in Florida

 Digital Collaborations on Black History in Florida is a pilot project of the University of Florida George A. Smathers Libraries.
 The project seeks to elevate the position of Black history within the Digital Humanities through community-anchored collaboration.
 The project culminated in a two-day workshop at the University of Florida in July 2019.
 View the Final Report

 Incarceration + COVID-19 Global News Project

-Contribute to the project
+View the project